vqvu/home-assistant-addons/ldap-auth-server/DOCS.md

     server](https://github.com/nitnelave/lldap), so it is possible (though
     probably unlikely) that it doesn't work with other types of LDAP servers for one reason or another.

+## Advanced configurations

+### Adding a custom CA root

+If your LDAP server's certificate that is signed by a CA that is not trusted by default, you can specify a CA chain in PEM format in a file under the directory `/addon_configs/7860403f-ldap-auth-server`.
+Then specify the `Server Root CAs File` config parameter.

+Use a local path.
+If you put your file under `/addon_configs/7860403f-ldap-auth-server/ca.pem`, the config should be `ca.pem`.